-7 items from 2014
+7 items from 2016

-The story follows Seymour “Swede” Levov, a legendary high school athlete who has a seemingly perfect life after he marries a former beauty queen and inherits his father’s business.
-His life shatters when his daughter commits a deadly act of political terrorism during the Vietnam War.
+“American Pastoral” follows Seymour “Swede” Levov, a legendary high school athlete, who grows up to marry a former beauty queen and inherits his father’s business.
+His seemingly perfect life shatters when his daughter rebels by committing a deadly act of terrorism during the Vietnam War.

 - Dave McNary

-7 items from 2014
+7 items from 2016

 IMDb.com, Inc. takes no responsibility for the content or accuracy of the above news articles, Tweets, or blog posts.
 This content is published for the entertainment of our users only.
 The news articles, Tweets, and blog posts do not represent IMDb's opinions nor can we guarantee that the reporting therein is completely factual.
 Please visit the source responsible for the item in question to report any concerns you may have regarding content or accuracy.See our NewsDesk partners